stevage/figmasset/README.md

   # pin-cluster
   # pin-cluster-selected
 ```

+(Some of the assets are frames, some are groups - this is fine.)

+Naming:

+* Top-level frame names should not contain spaces or commas.
+* Top-level frame names are *not* case-sensitive.
+* Asset names *are* case-sensitive.
+We recommend lower-case.

 Get the file key from the URL.
 Given a URL like https://www.figma.com/file/ABC123/Untitled?node-id=0%3A1, "ABC123" is your file key.